LMS5413/Chrome-AI/README.md

 3. Enter the flag `chrome://flags/#optimization-guide-on-device-model` and select `Enabled BypassPrefRequirement`

-4. Restart the browser and enter the flag `chrome://components` and update `Optimization Guide On Device Model` component.
+4. Enter the flag `chrome://flags/#text-safety-classifier` and disable this option

 5. Enter the [website](https://chrome-ai-eight.vercel.app/) and enjoy!